Exorcism: Catholicism

 In Catholicism, exorcisms are performed in the name of Jesus Christ.
 There is a distinction between major exorcisms and minor exorcisms.
 Minor exorcisms are included in some blessings in which priests create sacramentals, such as blessed salt, and are also found in the ritual Scrutinies of the catechumens.
 A related practice is deliverance ministry.
 The distinction between deliverance ministry and exorcism is that exorcism is conducted by priests given special permission from the Catholic Church, while deliverance ministry is prayer for people who are distressed and wish to heal emotional wounds, including those purportedly caused by evil spirits.

 The Catholic rite for a formal exorcism, called a "Major Exorcism", is given in Section 11 of the Rituale Romanum.
-The Ritual lists guidelines for conducting an exorcism, and for determining when a formal exorcism is required.
+The Ritual lists guidelines for conducting an exorcism and determining when a formal exorcism is required.
 Priests are instructed to carefully determine that the nature of the condition is not actually a psychological or physical illness before proceeding.
+The United States Conference of Catholic Bishops state on their website: "the actual determination of whether a member of the faithful is genuinely possessed by the devil is made by the Church."

 In Catholic practice, the person performing the exorcism, known as an exorcist, must be an ordained priest.
-The exorcist recites prayers according to the rubrics of the rite, and makes use of religious materials such as icons, sacramentals, and holy relics.
-The exorcist invokes God—specifically the Name of Jesus Christ—as well as saints of the Church Triumphant and the Archangel Michael to intervene with the exorcism.
+The exorcist recites prayers according to the rubrics of the rite, and makes use of religious materials such as icons, sacramentals (e.g. holy water), and holy relics.
+The exorcist invokes God—specifically the Name of Jesus Christ—as well as the Most Blessed Virgin Mary, saints of the Church Triumphant and the Archangel Michael to intervene with the exorcism.
 According to Catholic understanding, several weekly exorcisms over many years are sometimes required to expel a deeply entrenched demon.

 Saint Michael's Prayer against Satan and the Rebellious Angels, attributed to Pope Leo XIII, is considered the strongest prayer of the Catholic Church against cases of diabolic possession.
 The Holy Rosary also has an exorcistic and intercessory power.

-Holy water is a common Aid for exorcisms.
-Its use belongs to the Prayer to St. Michael.